-He followed it in 2014 with The Dead Lands, in which Boy discovery James Rolleston plays the son of a Māori chieftain, on a mission to avenge his father's murder.
-The cast of this te reo action drama includes Lawrence Makoare (Crooked Earth), Rena Owen and George Henare.
+He followed it in 2014 with the action heavy The Dead Lands, in which Boy discovery James Rolleston plays the son of a Māori chieftain, on a mission to avenge his father's murder.
+The cast of this all te reo drama included Lawrence Makoare (Crooked Earth), Rena Owen and George Henare.

 In June 2015 Fraser began filming 6 Days, a dramatisation of the 1980 siege of the Iranian Embassy in London.
-The movie was shot in both Auckland and London, with a cast that mixed international names (Billy Elliot's Jamie Bell, Somersault's Abbie Cornish) and New Zealanders (Jared Turner, Xavier Horan).
+Fraser was attracted to the project by "the genuine struggle between those that fought to negotiate a peaceful solution, and those that fought for very efficiently for the opposite".
+Shot in Auckland and London, the film mixes international names (Billy Elliot's Jamie Bell, Somersault's Abbie Cornish) and New Zealanders (Jared Turner, Xavier Horan).

 The following year Fraser's directing career ramped up even further.
-Aside from episodes of acclaimed horror series Penny Dreadful and martial arts series Into the Badlands, he was busy preparing another film for release: Into the Thrill, in which Kiwi skier Jossi Wells tries out some new extreme sports.
+Aside from episodes of acclaimed horror series Penny Dreadful and martial arts series Into the Badlands, he was busy preparing another project for release: The Free Man (formerly Welcome to the Thrill), in which Kiwi skier Jossi Wells encounters extreme stunt team The Flying Frenchies, and takes on a range of extreme sports.

 Fraser also appears on TV series Neighbourhood, returning to the Auckland suburb of Glen Innes where he attended high school.